If you’re starting your search for the market’s best dividend stocks, I have a suggestion:

 Fortunately, Wall Street seems to think there are plenty of those.

-Oppenheimer is one of 21 Buy-equivalent ratings on CI shares.
-Meanwhile, the Street has four Holds and not a single Sell on the stock.
+Oppenheimer, which also notes that CI trades at a discount to its peers, is one of 19 Buy-equivalent ratings on CI shares.
+Meanwhile, the Street has six Holds and not a single Sell on the stock.

-Cigna certainly has more headroom for higher dividends going forward—the company’s current payout represents less than 20% of 2025’s expected earnings.
+Cigna certainly has more headroom for higher dividends going forward—the company’s current payout represents just 20% of 2025’s expected earnings.

 Energy businesses are typically referred to by their “stream.”
 Upstream companies search for and extract oil, gas, and other raw energy resources; midstream companies transport, store, and sometimes process those resources; and downstream companies refine these resources into final products such as gasoline, diesel, and natural gas liquids (NGLs).